chucktilbury/clox/notes.md

 * Support != <= >=
 * Add string's "+" operator for other types. (ch 19)
 * Make all of the items in the type system "objects"?
+* Implement constant vars.
+Challenge in chapeter 22.
+* Implement break and continue.

 See chapter 18 for how to add a type.
 Understand strings before adding any new code.